Allie

 Allie's Story

-Allie came to AAE in June 2020 from a distressed mustang sanctuary situation due to a health crisis.
+Allie came to AAE in June 2020 from a distressed mustang sanctuary situation due to a family health crisis.
 After 20 years of serving mustangs, the sanctuary was unable to adequately meet the needs of the horses.
 Allie was a bit timid and untrusting; however, with a slow approach, she was haltered and loaded easily.
 Allie has a mass over her left ribcage that is apparently scar tissue from an old recurrent cyst (removed three times).
 She also has scars on her hind legs from past skin irritation/infection similar to Scratches.

 Allie is current with dental and hoof care, vaccines, and deworming, and she has a microchip.
 Her cyst area may need future vet evaluation, but for now, no significant issues have been identified.

 In general, there is a lot of activity around AAE including foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, weekly farrier visits.
-There are resident dogs, cats, chickens, and mini horses, as well as various wildlife including frequent turkeys and squirrels in and around paddock/pasture areas.
+There are resident dogs, cats, chickens, goats, a pig, and mini horses, as well as various wildlife including frequent turkeys, squirrels, rabbits, deer, and coyote in and around paddock/pasture areas.
 AAE is situated on the corner of a busy road with high speed vehicles, trucks, and sirens.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
-Neighbors have weekly gardeners that utilize various power tools, and children that are active in yards adjacent to some stall/paddock areas.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.
+Some do well, and others will do better in a more quiet environment.

 Allie is current with dental and hoof care, vaccines, and deworming, and she has a microchip.
 Her cyst area may need future vet evaluation, but for now, no significant issues have been identified.

 In general, there is a lot of activity around AAE including foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, weekly farrier visits.
-There are resident dogs, cats, chickens, and mini horses, as well as various wildlife including frequent turkeys and squirrels in and around paddock/pasture areas.
+There are resident dogs, cats, chickens, goats, a pig, and mini horses, as well as various wildlife including frequent turkeys, squirrels, rabbits, deer, and coyote in and around paddock/pasture areas.
 AAE is situated on the corner of a busy road with high speed vehicles, trucks, and sirens.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
-Neighbors have weekly gardeners that utilize various power tools, and children that are active in yards adjacent to some stall/paddock areas.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.
+Some do well, and others will do better in a more quiet environment.